Ahoy matey! This common pirate phrase may mean more than you realize!

 Pirates are known for eye patches, walking the plank, and collecting booty, but there are more pirate traditions than you might be aware of, like the fact that same-sex relationships were quite common among the pirates of the Caribbean.
-Matelotage was a gay marriage of sorts practiced by male pirates from the seventeenth century.
+Matelotage was a gay marriage of sorts practiced by male pirates from the 17th century.
 Some of the most successful pirates had relationships with other men as a means of companionship and protection.
 Having a mate was both a personal and professional arrangement for a pirate - and the word 'mate' itself is probably a holdover from the institution of matelotage.

 Matelotage Began Sometime During The Seventeenth Century

 During the 1600s, pirates began to enter into civil relationships with one another, known as matelotage.
 Matelotage, meaning "seamanship," derives its name from the French word for sailor or seaman, matelot.
 Aspects of matelotage were practiced by sailors and pirates alike but the latter did it openly.
 Pirates that entered into the bonds of matelotage shared everything - affection, possessions, and even other sexual partners.

 Same-Sex Relationships Were Common In Male-Dominated Societies

 From ancient Greece to the Roman military to medieval Japn to modern prison culture, the bonds of men have resulted in same-sex relationships that can be considered romantic and erotic as well as formative and practical.
 Spartan boys were trained from a young age by other Spartan men, Roman soldiers were allowed to have same-sex relationships with slaves or prostitutes, samurai practiced wakashudo (translated as "the way of the youth" and very similar to the Greek tradition of men training boys), and "situational homosexuality" exists in all-male prisons.
 Matelotage, as an institution that developed on ships full of men, is another one of these "homosocial" bonds.